lelegard/arm-cpusysregs/README.md

 [3] SCR_EL3 cannot by read/write at EL1.
 It is supported to format its possible values only.

 [4] PMSIDR_EL1 cannot be read on Linux at EL1, even when FEAT_SPE is implemented.

+[5] These registers cannot be accessed on Windows.
+Reading or writing them crashes the system.